S1e7J/logbook/_posts/2025-03-11-en-GOL-for-feeling.markdown

 ## How much did I work?

-Today I had some clases that in total added to 4 hours of work.
+Today I had some classes that in total added to 4 hours of work.
 After that I didn't felt so well so I decided to spent the rest of the day in a little side project that could lift my spirits.